dioxfile/Network-Scripts/IPV4_Config/README.md

-# DNS Configuration
+# IPV4 Configuration
 ![all text](https://github.com/dioxfile/Network-Scripts/raw/master/DNS_Config/DNS_Config.png)

-This code aims to quickly and easily configure DNS.
+This code aims to quickly and easily configure IPV4.

 It uses the 'dialog' program to have a more user friendly interface, making it easier to use and thus reducing the chances of errors.

+This script is adapted for networks that use net-toos packages.

 # What do you need to use this software?
 - You will need the 'dialog' program installed on your machine.<br/>
-Dialog is a program used to design user-friendly interfaces, with buttons and menus, from a Shell Script.
+Dialog is a program used to design user-friendly interfaces, with buttons and menus, from a Shell Script.<br/>

+- You will need the 'net-tools' program installed on your machine.<br/>

 # How to use it?
 You should first check if you have the dialog installed.<br/>